eProsima/Fast-DDS-docs/docs/fastdds/use_cases/zero_copy/zero_copy.rst

     This requirement avoids the copy between the CDR buffer and the user buffer because the data representation is the same.
-    Consequently, only :ref:`primitive types<idl_primitive_types>` (except ``string``), arrays of these primitive types and structures with FINAL :ref:`extensibility<extensibility>` and members of these primitive types, are considered to be plain (Fast DDS also provides an API to check if a defined type is plain: |TypeSupport::is_plain-api|).
+    Consequently, only :ref:`primitive types<idl_primitive_types>` (except ``string``), arrays of these primitive types, and structures with FINAL :ref:`extensibility<extensibility>` and members of these primitive types, are considered to be plain (Fast DDS also provides an API to check if a defined type is plain:
+    |TypeSupport::is_plain-api|).

 *   Constraints for :ref:`datasharing delivery<datasharing-delivery-constraints>` also apply.